25 June 2021

 WWF-AUSTRALIA CONSERVATIONISTS SHARE THEIR STORIES ON OUR BUSHFIRE RECOVERY EFFORTS

-Eighteen months on from the 2019-20 bushfires, we want to introduce our supporters to the faces behind the amazing work happening in-the-field to Regenerate Australia.
+18 months on from the 2019-20 bushfires, we want to introduce our supporters to the faces behind the amazing work happening in-the-field to Regenerate Australia.
 This team of experts have witnessed the devastation of the fires first-hand, but they haven’t been alone.
 Over the last year and a half, WWF-Australia has collaborated with incredible partners to achieve innovation for our planet on an immense scale.

 With the help of our supporters, we have been able to change the odds for the future of our wildlife and habitats all across the nation as we work together to Regenerate Australia.
-Rachel Lowry is WWF-Australia’s Chief Conservation Officer, and she asked her fellow conservationists to give our supporters an insight into their most rewarding projects over the last eighteen months.
+Rachel Lowry is WWF-Australia’s Chief Conservation Officer, and she asked her fellow conservationists to give our supporters an insight into their most rewarding projects over the last 18 months.

 What was your favourite project over the last 18 months and why?